 There are different opinions regarding which vegetables are the best for rabbits.
 Nearly everyone agrees that carrots, carrot tops, broccoli, and parsley are safe, and that beans, potatoes, and some lettuces are potentially problematic.
-HRS members and fosterers have used many veggies with success, including collard, mustard, dandelion and turnip greens, spinach, kale, endive and Romaine lettuce.
+HRS members and fosterers have used many veggies with success, including collard, mustard, dandelion and turnip greens, spinach, kale (please use sparingly), endive and Romaine lettuce.

 It is best to feed at least 3 types of greens daily (along with carrot, perhaps), because feeding one type only can lead to nutrient imbalances (Brown 1994).
 However, such imbalances are less likely to occur if at least a small amount of pellets is given each day.

 Kale, mustard greens and spinach contain high levels of oxalates, the salts of oxalic acid, which can accumulate in the system and cause toxicity over time.
 Rather than eliminating these veggies from your list (because they are highly nutritious and loved by most rabbits), limit your use of them to 1-3 meals a week.
 One method is to feed kale (with other veggies) for several days until 1-2 bunches are gone, then avoid buying it again for a week or so.
 The same precautions can be taken with the veggies that are high in calcium if your rabbit is prone to urinary tract stones.
 Particularly for rabbits who eat no or few pellets, try to include at least one veggie daily that is high in vitamin A (such as carrots, collard or mustard greens, endive, or parsley).
 If all these instructions seem complicated, simplify things by making sure you vary your rabbit’s diet as much as possible to avoid giving too much or too little of any one food.
 This makes good sense for all of us!